eirikhanasand/cibus_backend/README.md

 application.
 The backend provides GET, PUT and DELETE endpoints.Endpoints are hosted at /ads and /category.

+### Run application
+Use `npm i && npm start` to run this application.
+This installs all necesarry dependencies, compiles the TypeScript to JavaScript, and starts the application on port 3000.

 ### Features
 - Hosts the backend necesarry for the application to run as intended
 - API hosting advertisements and categories including subcategories